ChekinNooget/allten/README.md

 which will change into check marks in the aops feed, because emojiis can't be rendered in AoPS forums.

 There is also a stopwatch function which can track your time spent on the problem!
+It automatically resets every time there is a new puzzle.